-We conduct private offerings (each, a "Private Offering") of our common shares to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended.
-At the closing of each Private Offering, each investor makes a capital commitment (a "Capital Commitment") to purchase shares of our common stock pursuant to a subscription agreement entered into with the Company.
+From March 3, 2016 (the "Initial Closing") through March 2, 2018, we conducted private offerings (each, a "Private Offering") of our common stock to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended.
+At the closing of each Private Offering, each investor made a capital commitment (a "Capital Commitment") to purchase shares of our common stock pursuant to a subscription agreement entered into with the Company.
 Investors are required to fund drawdowns to purchase shares of our common stock up to the amount of their respective Capital Commitment on an as-needed basis each time we deliver a drawdown notice to our investors.
-The initial closing of the Private Offering occurred on March 3, 2016 (the "Initial Closing").
-As of March 2, 2018, we had \$5.5 billion in total Capital Commitments from investors.
-If we have not consummated a listing of our common stock on a national securities exchange (an "Exchange Listing") by the five-year anniversary of the Initial Closing, subject to extension for two additional one-year periods, in the sole discretion of the Board, the Board (subject to any necessary shareholder approvals and applicable requirements of the Investment Company Act of 1940 (the "1940 Act")) will use its commercially reasonable efforts to wind down and/or liquidate and dissolve the Company in an orderly manner.
+As of March 31, 2018, we had \$5.5 billion in total Capital Commitments from investors.
+If we have not consummated a listing of our common stock on a national securities exchange (an "Exchange Listing") by March 3, 2021, the five-year anniversary of the Initial Closing, subject to extension for two additional one-year periods, in the sole discretion of the Board, the Board (subject to any necessary shareholder approvals and applicable requirements of the Investment Company Act of 1940 (the "1940 Act")) will use its commercially reasonable efforts to wind down and/or liquidate and dissolve the Company in an orderly manner.

-Placement activities will be conducted by our officers and the Adviser.
-In addition, we have entered into agreements with placement agents or broker-dealers to solicit investor Capital Commitments.
+Placement activities were conducted by our officers and the Adviser.
+In addition, we entered into agreements with placement agents or broker-dealers to solicit investor Capital Commitments.
 Fees paid pursuant to these agreements will be paid by our Adviser.

 The Adviser also serves as investment adviser to Owl Rock Capital Corporation II.
 Owl Rock Capital Corporation II is a corporation formed under the laws of the State of Maryland that, like us, has elected to be treated as a business development company ("BDC") under the 1940 Act.
 Owl Rock Capital Corporation II's investment objective is similar to ours, which is to generate current income, and to a lesser extent, capital appreciation by targeting investment opportunities with favorable risk-adjusted returns.
-On April 4, 2017, Owl Rock Capital Corporation II received subscription agreements totaling \$10.0 million for the purchase of shares of its common stock from a private placement from certain individuals and entities affiliated with the Adviser, met its minimum offering requirement of \$2.5 million, and issued 277,778 shares of common stock.
-The purchase price of these shares was \$9.00 per share, which represented Owl Rock Capital Corporation II's initial public offering price of \$9.47 per share, net of selling commissions and dealer manager fees.
-In April 2017, Owl Rock Capital Corporation II made its first portfolio company investment.
-As of December 31, 2017, Owl Rock Capital Corporation II had raised gross proceeds of approximately \$90.9 million, including seed capital contributed by our Adviser in September 2016 and approximately \$10.0 million in gross proceeds raised from certain individuals and entities affiliated with the Adviser.
+As of March 31, 2018, Owl Rock Capital Corporation II had raised gross proceeds of approximately \$151.4 million, including seed capital contributed by the Adviser in September 2016 and approximately \$10.0 million in gross proceeds raised from certain individuals and entities affiliated with the Adviser.